JakeScudder/sass-portfolio/README.md

 # sass-portfolio

- Updated Portfolio site with Sass
+ Portfolio site built using HTML, SASS, and JavaScript